 - A. Expense reports are due two hours prior to the primary elections results show.
-Failure to turn this information in, may result in disqualification pending the Commissioner's discretion. - B. It will be the responsibility of a candidate to include in the expense limit and Report as contributions any funds contributed for the sole purpose of an ASUA election by a contributor. - C. All Primary and Special Election candidates are required to submit the Expense Report with all receipts or documents as approved by the Elections Commissioner listing expenses and contributions two hours prior to the primary elections results show.
+Failure to turn this information in, may result in disqualification pending the Commissioner's discretion. - B. It will be the responsibility of a candidate to include in the expense limit and Report as contributions any funds contributed for the sole purpose of an ASUA election by a contributor. - C. All Primary and Special Election candidates are required to submit the Expense Report with all receipts or documents as approved by the Elections Commissioner listing expenses and contributions midnight of the end of the Primary election.
 Write-In Candidates must submit relevant materials within forty-eight (48) hours after the Primary Election, as pursuant to this Code.
-Candidates that fail to do so, that have moved onto the General Election, may be subject to disqualification. - D. All General Election candidates are required to submit the Expense Report with all receipts or documents as approved by the Elections Commissioner listing expenses and contributions throughout the election period, no later than two hours prior to the General elections results show.
+Candidates that fail to do so, that have moved onto the General Election, may be subject to disqualification. - D. All General Election candidates are required to submit the Expense Report with all receipts or documents as approved by the Elections Commissioner listing expenses and contributions throughout the election period, no later than midnight of the end of the General elections.
 Candidates that fail to do so, and have been elected, may be subject to disqualification.